tylerneylon/dbgcheck/readme.md

 Any given block of C code is either thread-safe, expected to run in a single thread, or expected to be run in a way that avoids concurrency with certain other code.

-In this document, we'll discuss such code blocks as if they were always functions; however `dbgcheck` supports these checks at different points within functions as well.
+In this section, we'll discuss such code blocks as if they were always functions; however `dbgcheck` supports these checks at different points within or across functions as well.

-In the thread-safe case, there is no incorrect thread scenario, so `dbgcheck` has no verification function.
+If a function is thread-safe, there is no incorrect thread scenario, so `dbgcheck` has no verification function.
 However, it is recommended to clarify which functions are meant to be thread-safe with a comment.
 There are different degrees of thread-safety as well, such as being reentrant (safe to call recursively) or being safe to call concurrently if the